 Born in July of 1920 in Annaba, Algeria, he was given no formal vocal training.
 Regardless, he began to pursue music professionally at the age of seventeen, stowing away on a boat bound for Marseille, and eventually ending up in Paris in 1937.
 He performed in Flamenco clubs performing the songs Mohamed el Kamel, another Algerian man, wrote for him.
 Halali soon rose to fame as a well-known Arabic singer in North Africa and gained recognition in Paris.

 It is in part due to his fame that he found himself in his most well-known story.
 As Nazi Germany invaded shortly after Halali arrived in Paris, authorities harassed him for being gay and Jewish.
 The founder of the Great Mosque of Paris, Si Kaddour Benghabrit, had encountered Halali before and admired his music.
 When he saw what was happening not only to Halali but many other Jewish people in Paris, he stepped in.
 He procured fake papers and hid Jewish people in the mosque when necessary.
 Because Halali was so well-known, this wouldn't do.
-Instead, he placed a fake grace for Halali's grandfather in the mosque's cemetery to prove Halali was Muslim, thus defending him from the officers.
+Instead, he placed a fake grave for Halali's grandfather in the mosque's cemetery to prove Halali was Muslim, thus defending him from the officers.

 Benghabrit would go on to assist many other Jewish people in Paris; historians estimate around 100 were helped, but some of the first reports claimed thousands were assisted by the mosque throughout the war.